 - Further information: Cost of individual materials and Sourcing materials for building a wood fired pizza

-The material you use to build your oven determines how long the oven will last.
-There are a couple of other factors that affect the life of the oven too but the material used is the most important one.
-The material of the oven also determines how quickly the oven will heat up, how long will the heat last, how fast will the heat dissipate, etc. Most of the time the ovens are either built with bricks or clay.
-Both have their own advantages and disadvantages.
-After fully understanding how these materials will affect the oven should you decide which one to build your oven with.
-The quantity and types of material required will depend ultimately on the oven size and style chosen.
+The material used in building a oven determines it's durability.
+There are a couple of other factors that affect the life of the oven but the material used is the most important factor.
+The material of the oven also determines how quickly the oven heats up, how long the heat lasts, how fast the heat dissipates, etc. Most of the ovens are either built with bricks or clay. every material has its own advantages and disadvantages.
+After fully understanding how these materials affect the quality of the oven, then you should decide on the material to use in building your oven.
+The quantity and types of material required depends ultimately on the oven size and style chosen.

 If you are building an oven for personal home use then brick ovens are generally recommended.
-Brick ovens are low maintenance and preferable for home use.
-Clay ovens may require more care during construction and may start peeling or cracking if not completed correctly.
+Brick ovens have low maintenance cost and are preferable for home use.
+Clay ovens require extra attention during construction and may peel or crack if not completed properly.
 Brick ovens use 3/4th of the heat from the wood fire and lose only 1/4th of the heat through the chimney.
 As a result these ovens are exceptionally fuel efficient.
-The high aluminium content fire bricks absorb heat very well, have a very good thermal conductivity and heat withstanding properties which overall makes them ideal for extended use.
+The high aluminium content fire bricks absorbs heat impeccably, have a very proficient thermal conductivity and heat withstanding features, which generally makes them ideal for extended use.